Maritime anti-corruption: Argentina

 Since the implementation of the new regulatory framework, an influx of funding has enabled Governance Latam to carry out training to hundreds of local, private, and public stakeholders, with SENASA establishing the course as official government training material through its Resolution No.693-E/2017.

 Egypt

 In 2015, MACN developed an initiative in Egypt aimed at combating challenges in Suez Canal transits.
 The primary focus of this initiative is to encourage captains passing through the Suez Canal to refuse bribery demands.
 So far, the impacts of this initiative have been a decrease in the frequency of demands, higher number of refusals of demands by captains, and a small development of MACN toolkit use across Africa Operations.
 MACN has not published any in-depth impact reports on their work in Egypt yet, but "Collective Action in Egypt" was a topic on the agenda at the 2019 MACN Annual Member Meeting in London.

+In September 2021, the MACN together with ELDIB, established its local HelpDesk in Egypt.
+The HelpDesk helps the organization to address general concerns of its members and to address an increase in incidents.
+By the end of 2021, the HelpDesk had 20 incident calls and was able to respond and resolve two incidents.